Native bees

 How can I purchase a hive?

-Email wildthings@krg.nsw.gov.au to join the waitlist.
-You will be notified when beehives become available for sale.
+Please email us at wildthings@krg.nsw.gov.au to join the waiting list.
+You will be notified when beehives become available for sale, at which point hives can be reserved for as long as stock lasts.
 We do not post our hives and those who purchase a hive will need to collect it from Council.
-Please note sales and pick up need to be pre-arranged.
+Please note, sales and pick-up need to be pre-arranged.

 Cost

-If you have purchased a hive and wish to make additions such as new joints, split bars, entrance tubes or panelling we now have detailed schematics for you to download and follow in your own time.
+We do not currently sell hive components e.g. empty boxes.
+However, if you have purchased a hive in the past and wish to split your colony, we now have detailed schematics of our boxes for you to download and follow in your own time.

 Current beehive stock

-Native stingless bee hives are currently out of stock.
-Council will have more stock available in late Spring.
+Native stingless beehives are currently out of stock.
+Council will have more stock available in late-spring/early-summer ready for collection in the following April.
 For those interested in purchasing a hive please email the Environmental Programs team to have your details placed on a waiting list.

 More information on commercial sales and splitting services can be found at Aussie Bee.